TaylorNguyen17/spring_inventory_manager/README.md

 J.  Remove the class files for any unused validators in order to clean your code.

+> Removed DeletePartsValidator.java and ValidDeleteParts.java as the current implementation is unused.
+> Removed the @ValidDeleteParts annotation from Parts.java

 K.  Demonstrate professional communication in the content and presentation of your submission.